AlexMercedCoder/color-theme-generator/README.md

 2. Select a **Palette Mode** (or leave as Random).
 3. Click **Generate New Theme** (or press Space).
 4. **Lock** any colors you like by clicking the lock icon.
-5. Tweak colors using the swatches if needed.
+5. Switch **Preview Layouts** to see how it looks in different contexts.
+6. Use the **Vision Simulator** to ensure accessibility.
+7. Click **Save Current Theme** to keep it for later.
-6. Select your preferred output format (JSON/CSS/Tailwind) and copy.
+8. Select your preferred output format (JSON/CSS/Tailwind) and copy.

 ## Installation
 No installation required!
 This is a static site.